 A. Historically low interest rates

 The government interest rates we are normally required to use for estate planning purposes are referred to as the Applicable Federal Rates (AFR rates).
-The AFR rates are updated monthly and are split into short-term rates (terms up to 3 years), mid-term rates (for terms over 3 years, but less than 9 years), and long-term rates (for terms over 9 years).
+The AFR rates are updated monthly and are split into short-term rates (terms up to 3 years), mid-term rates (for terms over 3 years, but not more than 9 years), and long-term rates (for terms over 9 years).
 In addition, we are required to use the IRC Section 7520 rate (7520 rate) for certain statutorily approved transactions, such as Grantor Retained Annuity Trusts (GRATs) and Charitable Lead Annuity Trusts (CLATs).
 The 7520 rate is 120% of the mid-term AFR rate.

 For comparison purposes, these various interest rates plummeted in late 2011 and hit historical lows in November 2012 with the 7520 rate at 1% and the AFR rates at 0.22% (short-term AFR), 0.89% (mid-term AFR), and 2.4% (long-term AFR).
 These rates will now hit new historical lows in June 2020 with the 7520 rate at 0.6% and the AFR rates at 0.18% (short-term AFR), 0.43% (mid-term AFR), and 1.01% (long-term AFR).